valtingojer/jActs/README.md

 _jaMoveTopDownward({Class or ID: ie '.myClass' or '#myID'}, {amounth to move, default 1px});

-those can be combine with Update, Fixed Update or other ie: you can do something like
+those can be combine with Update, Fixed Update or other ie: you can do something like:

 _jaUpdate(function () {
         _jaMoveLeftFoward('#myObjectId', 2);
 });

-  And your object will move 2px to positive left direction every frame refresh
+And your object will move 2px to positive left direction every frame refresh.

 We are now working on keybinds... soon we have news in here